Where is Jonathan Rees now? What happened after the events of Murder in the Car Park - TheNewsTrace

 Together with the Vian brothers and Prepare dinner, Rees tried to sue the Metropolitan Police for damages.

-Though their case was thrown out of courtroom, they had been finally profitable at the Court docket of Enchantment in 2018, successful damages of greater than £400,000 in complete.
+Though their case was thrown out of court docket, they have been ultimately profitable at the Courtroom of Enchantment in 2018, profitable damages of greater than £400,000 in whole.
 Rees took £155,000.

 In the new documentary, Rees will give his account of events for the first time ever, together with ex-Metropolitan police detective Sid Fillery and Rees’ former brother-in-law Glenn Vian.
-These three males who’ve discovered themselves below investigation for over three a long time will share their tales from the time of the homicide, and in the years following, as police investigations unravelled many times.
+These three males who’ve discovered themselves underneath investigation for over three a long time will share their tales from the time of the homicide, and in the years following, as police investigations unravelled repeatedly.

 Murder in the Car Park airs on Channel Four on Monday 15th June at 9pm.
 To search out out what else is on in the imply time, take a look at our TV Information.